Luanshya Airport

-Luanshya Airport (ICAO: FLLA) is an airstrip serving Luanshya, a city in the Copperbelt Province of Zambia.
+Luanshya Airport (ICAO: FLLA) is an airstrip serving Luanshya, a town in the Copperbelt Province of Zambia.
 The runway is within the city, and has an additional 65 m dirt overrun on the east end, narrowing to an aligned dirt road of indeterminate length.

 The Ndola VOR-DME (Ident: VND) is located 16.5 nmi east-northeast of the runway.